-|HOME||PROTECTION||NATURE||PLAN YOUR VISIT||FAQ||SUPPORT||ABOUT|
+|HOME||PROTECTION||NATURE||PLAN YOUR VISIT||FAQ||JOIN/DONATE||ABOUT|

 |Frequently Asked Questions|

-• Why a Douglas-fir National Monument?
+• Why a Douglas-Fir National Monument?

 National parks or national monuments have been established specifically to protect outstanding examples of iconic tree or tree-like species.
 Redwood National Park (1968) was established to protect some of the last old-growth coast redwood (Sequoia sempervirens) forests on Earth.
 Yosemite (1890) and Kings Canyon (1940) national parks were established in part to conserve the giant sequoia (Sequoiadendron giganteum), as was the Sequoia National Monument (2000).
 The Joshua Tree (1936) and Sauguaro (1933) national parks were established to conserve and enjoy tree-like cacti (Yucca brevifolia and Carnegiea gigantea).
 The Big Cypress National Preserve (1974) was similarly established for the bald cypress (Taxodium distichum).
 The Douglas-fir (Pseudotsuga menziesii) is comparably iconic and can rival the size of coast redwood.
 It too, deserves protection.

 • Aren’t enough Old Growth forests already